valyli/client.tob.true.ly/research/UnityWebGLRender.md

 * Bugs are not relevant to browsers used.
 Such as *Safari*, *Edge*, *FireFox* or *Chrome*.
 They show those bugs at all.

 # Conclusion
+* iOS Metal has bug on WebGL 2.0 in some versions.
+The FPS is too low.
+* So we should use
 2 factions: Metal, ??
 Which version update to Metal driver? android try to use urp